 Buy capsules and powder supplements, available in dosages 500 mg, 750 mg, and 1,000 mg per capsule or in powder form

 L-Arginine is an amino acid involved in numerous areas of human biochemistry, including ammonia detoxification, hormone secretion, and the immune system.
 It is also well known as a precursor to nitric oxide, a key component of endothelial-derived relaxing factor.
 The endothelium is the lining inside blood vessels and supplements help make more nitric oxide.
 Therefore, by making more nitric oxide, it helps to relax and dilate blood vessels.
-NO is a messenger molecule involved in a variety of endothelium-dependent effects in the cardiovascular system.
 Because of arginine’s nitric oxide-stimulating effects, there have been claims that this amino acid is useful in hypertension, preeclampsia, intermittent claudication, and erectile dysfunction.
 It has been studied for its role in athletic performance, burns and trauma, diabetes and syndrome X, male and female infertility, and interstitial cystitis.

 Even though this supplement has been claimed to be useful for some of the conditions listed above, it would be premature to be overly excited.
 Much research needs to be done before we can be more confident about the health benefits of arginine supplements.
 However, thus far, it appears to play a role in conditions involving blood vessel dilation.
 Whether the dilation is short lived or continues for an adequate period is still being evaluated.

-We are not impressed in terms of its benefits for erection problems.
+We are not impressed in terms of its benefits for erection problems, its effects are weak.
 There are many more potent ED herbs and formulas that work better.
-You can learn more about them at Erectile Dysfunction Herb.
 There are many potent herbs that have sexual enhancement properties.
 Arginine is not on our top ten list of aphrodisiac supplements.
-We prefer the sex enhancing herbs found in Passion Rx, such as maca, catuaba, muira puama, eurycoma, epimedium, and tribulus, which are much more potent and effective as Libido stimulators.
+We prefer the sex enhancing herbs found in Passion Rx, such as maca, catuaba, muira puama, Eurycoma, epimedium, and tribulus, which are much more potent and effective as Libido stimulators.
 It may work better in combination with pine bark extract or Pycnogenol.

-However, what makes it interesting is that it can be metabolized to nitric oxide (NO).
+However, what makes it interesting is that it can be metabolized to nitric oxide.
 NO is the most powerful chemical known to dilate and engorge blood vessels in the penis and clitoris.
 What does the research say about the role of arginine in erectile dysfunction?

 A double-blind, placebo-controlled study of 50 men with erectile dysfunction tested l arginine at a dose of 5 grams per day for six weeks.
 About a third of the participants showed improvement, and that improvement was greater than the 10% improvement seen in the placebo group.

 The amino acid L arginine has been studied in combination with other nutrients as a treatment for sexual dysfunction in women.
 A small trial found some improvement with a combination treatment providing a daily dose of 2,500 mg of l arginine, as well as ginseng, ginkgo, and damiana.
-In a four-week, double-blind study, 77 women with decreased libido were given either the combination product or a placebo.
-Those taking the arginine blend showed statistically greater improvement, reporting increased sexual desire in 71% of participants given the treatment.
-In the placebo group, 42% reported an increased libido.
+In a four-week, double-blind study, women with decreased libido were given either the combination product or a placebo.
+Those taking the arginine blend showed statistically greater improvement, reporting increased sexual desire.
 Other improvements included relative satisfaction with sex life and heightened clitoral sensation.
 No significant side effects were seen in either group.
 However, we don’t know if the arginine had anything to do with the results.

 A study done at the University of Texas at Austin examined l arginine, combined with yohimbine, on sexual arousal in postmenopausal women.
 Twenty-four women participated in three sessions in which sexual responses to erotic stimuli were measured following treatment with either arginine glutamate (6 grams) plus yohimbine (6 mg), yohimbine alone (6 mg), or a placebo.
 Sexual responses were measured at one hour after taking the supplements.
 Compared to placebo, the combined oral administration substantially increased vaginal pulse amplitude responses to the erotic film.
 It is well known that yohimbine, alone, has a significant effect on sexuality and whether arginine was a factor is not known.